 - How many employees were involved

 While you have every right to be upset, it’s best to cooperate and stay calm.
-You can then bring this information to your attorney if you’re interested in pursuing a lawsuit against the store.
+You can bring this information to your attorney if you’re interested in pursuing a lawsuit against the store.
 Most will agree to a settlement outside of court.

 If You Are Being Watched Or Are Detained

 If you are being watched and have already hidden merchandise with the intent to steal it, stop and get rid of it.
 Put it back on a shelf, even if it’s in front of others, and leave the store.
-In most instances, this will be seen as you changing your mind and you will not be pursued.
+In most instances, this will be seen as you change your mind and will not be pursued.
 At that point, if you don’t have any items on you, there is no crime.